A Hard Day's Night (film): Production

+The final scene was filmed the following day in West Ealing, where Ringo obligingly drops his coat over puddles for a lady to step on, only to discover that the final puddle is actually a large hole.

 Before A Hard Day's Night was released in America, a United Artists executive asked Lester to dub the Beatles' voices with Mid-Atlantic accents.
 McCartney angrily replied, "Look, if we can understand a fucking cowboy talking Texan, they can understand us talking Liverpool."
 Lester subsequently directed the Beatles' 1965 film, Help!

 The film's costumes—except for those of the Beatles themselves—were the work of future Academy Award-winning designer Julie Harris.
 The clothes of the Beatles were credited to Dougie Millings & Son, the tailor who had created the original Beatles look and appeared as a tailor in the film.